Updated: 8/1/18 | August 1st, 2018

 Their concerns are only natural, and it’s best to plan on a mix of reactions, just in case they’re not all completely positive and encouraging like my mother was.

 So, when you get negative feedback, how do you deal with their criticisms and concerns?
+What happens when your friends and family don’t support your trip?
+What do you do when your parents don’t want you to travel?

 Try to gain some experience